 If you had asked me six months ago what an air plant was I would have looked at you like you had six eyes.
 Let’s just say I have a bit of a black thumb.
 This interest in them started a few months ago while I was at the local hardware store with my four year old.
-I’ll tell you all about it and a little information about how to care for air plants and how to decorate with them.
+I’ll tell you all about it and a little information about how to care for them and how to decorate with them.

 While at the hardware store a few months ago, my daughter was “beebopping” around like she normally does while I’m trying to make sure she doesn’t break anything.
 In her normal fashion, she was jumping around the garden area, her favorite spot.
 She stopped to touch all the “sticky” (cactus) plants.
 As I was about to redirect her attention to the exit sign, a nice lady approached me.
 She asked if I knew anything about “air plants.”
 Of course, I said no. She then spent a quick five minutes explaining all about them.